injoo626/CommunicationsLab2022Fall/README.md

 ## 30 Minutes Film Festival Website

 ### Project Description
   Project Marhaba is an website that introduces a short film of the same title and the 30 Minutes Film Festival.
 The film *Marhaba* revolves around the concept of **welcoming** the new comers.
 We have all been newcomers at some point in our lives: new to school, work, family, and many more.
 First days are always a odd mixture of anxiety and excitement.
 How do you remember those moments?
 How were you welcomed?
 How did you welcome others? *Marhaba* captures the emotions of the first week of university.

+  The website delivers the information about the film that could enhance the audience's understanding.
+The DIRECTOR's page includes a short biography of the director and her filmography so that the audience can get a quick overview of the artist's style and perspective.
+The website further encourages fellow artists by sharing details of the film that might be helpful for them.
+For example, artists on a location hunt can get information about filmable spaces in Campus Center from the LOCATION tab.

   Unlike the film which relatively uses various colors, the website is built based on only **two** toned-down colors to increase the communicatability.
-Two colors are extracted from the poster to match the general mood.
-The website not only delivers the information for the audience but also includes details that might be helpful for other artists.
-For example, artists on a location hunt can get information about filmable spaces in Campus Center from the LOCATION tab.
+For a coherent appearnace, all texts are in the same font but different sizes and styles.

 ### Development Process